kha333n/laravel-acl/README.md

 #### Evaluation precedence:
 - It will first scope to resource.
 - If it is being applied to a scopeable action, it will consider the scope of resource else will skip this step.
 - Then it will check the Effect.
-If it is `Reject`, it will reject the action.
+If it is `Reject`, it will check further conditions same like `Allow` and if matched will reject.
+- **NOTE:** Reject will always take precedence over Allow. e.g.: If Allow from specific IP but Rejected from all IPs it will reject from that ip too.
 - In case of `Allow`, it will check further conditions.
 - TeamMode: It might get a little confusing here.
 That's why focus on it.
     - If teams are not enabled in config, it will simply ignore this condition.